ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

   </figcaption>
 </figure>

 I do think that this update to each page’s semantic structure is net better than what came before it.
-However, it is still going to manifest as a large and sudden change for people who use screen readers—I view changing the “More information available below” phrasing as one such change.
+However, it is still going to manifest as a large and sudden change for people who use screen readers.
+For the record, I view changing the “More information available below” phrasing as another such large change.

 **Subsequent large and sudden changes is what I want to avoid at all costs**.

-That said, we’re running out the clock on a situation where an interactive list’s list item someday will contain non-interactive content.
+That said, we’re running out the clock on a situation where an interactive list will someday contain non-interactive content.
 The component’s current approach does not have a great way for people to be aware of, and subsequently read that kind of content.
 That’s not great.

 Because of this inevitability, I would like to replace the list’s interaction approach with the one we’re using for [nested/sub-Issues](https://github.blog/changelog/2024-10-01-evolving-github-issues-public-beta/#break-down-and-nest-issues-with-sub-issues).
 There are a few reasons for this, but the main ones are:

-1. Improving consistency of interaction across all of GitHub for this kind of clustering of content.
+1. Improving consistency and uniformity of interaction across all of GitHub for this kind of clustering of content.
-2. Leaning on more well-known interaction for secondary content within an item by using dialogs instead of <kbd>Tab</kbd> keypresses.
+2. Leaning on more well-known interaction techniques for secondary content within an item by using dialogs instead of <kbd>Tab</kbd> keypresses.
-3. Providing a mechanism that can handle more easily exploring non-interactive content being placed within a list item.
+3. Providing a mechanism that can more easily handle exploring non-interactive content being placed within a list item.

-Making these changes would mean making a drastic update on top of another drastic update.
+Making these changes would mean a drastic update on top of another drastic update.
 While I do think it would be a better overall experience, rolling it out would require a lot of careful effort and planning.

 ## Even bigger problems